Tanzania Travel Guide

 What will the food be like?

-The food our cooks prepare on Kilimanjaro is amazing.
-What they can create on a mountain is beyond belief and everybody raves about our food.
+The food our cooks prepare on Kilimanjaro is nothing short of incredible.
+The meals they can create on a mountain are amazing and everybody raves about our food.
 This is really important as keeping yourself hydrated and ensuring you eat well is one of the most important factors in success.
 If you have special dietary requirements or are a vegetarian then just let us know when you book so that we can be sure to have a suitable menu planned. -

 What are your tents like?